Italian Somaliland: Background and early contacts (1876-1880)

-Majeerteen-Italian treaties
+Treaties of protection and trade (1888-1891)

-In late 1888, Sultan Yusuf Ali Kenadid entered into a treaty with Italy, making his Sultanate of Hobyo an Italian protectorate.
-His rival Boqor Osman Mahamuud was to sign a similar agreement vis-a-vis his own Majeerteen Sultanate (Majeerteenia) the following year.
-Both rulers had entered into the protectorate treaties to advance their own expansionist goals, with Sultan Kenadid looking to use Italy's support in his ongoing power struggle with Boqor Osman over the Majeerteen Sultanate, as well as in a separate conflict with the Hiraab Sultanate over an area to the south of Hobyo.
-In signing the agreements, the rulers also hoped to exploit the rival objectives of the European imperial powers so as to more effectively assure the continued independence of their territories.
+In late 1888, Sultan Yusuf Ali Kenadid sent a treaty request to Italy to make the Sultanate of Hobyo an Italian protectorate.
+The treaty was signed on February 8, 1889.
+His rival Boqor Osman Mahamuud signed a similar agreement vis-a-vis his own Majeerteen Sultanate (Majeerteenia) on April 7, 1889.
+Both rulers had entered into the protectorate treaties to advance their own expansionist goals, with Sultan Kenadid looking to use Italy's support in his ongoing power struggle with Boqor Osman over the Majeerteen Sultanate, as well as in a separate conflict with the Hiraab Imamate, who was already facing serious decline, over an area to the south of Hobyo.
+In signing the agreements, the rulers also hoped to exploit the rival objectives of the European imperial powers to help ensure the continued independence of their territories.

 The Italians, for their part, were interested in the largely arid territory mainly because of its ports, which could grant them access to the strategically important Suez Canal and the Gulf of Aden.

-The terms of each treaty specified that Italy was to steer clear of any interference in the Sultanates' respective administrations.
-In return for Italian arms and an annual subsidy, the Sultans conceded to a minimum of oversight and economic concessions.
-The Italians also agreed to dispatch a few ambassadors to promote both the Sultanates' and their own interests.
-The new protectorates were thereafter managed by Vincenzo Filonardi through a chartered company.
-An Anglo-Italian border protocol was later signed on 5 May 1894, followed by an agreement in 1906 between Cavalier Pestalozza and General Swaine acknowledging that Baran fell under the Majeerteen Sultanate's administration.
+The terms of each treaty specified that Italy was to steer clear of any interference in the sultanates' respective administrations.
+In return for Italian arms and an annual subsidy, the sultans conceded to a minimum of oversight and economic concessions.
+The Italians also agreed to dispatch a few ambassadors to promote both the sultanates' and their own interests.

+Italian ships regularly conducted reconnaissance missions off the coast of Somalia and visited many localities, not only in the territories under Italy's protection but also those nominally claimed by Italys trade partner, Zanzibar.

+Early Italian Expeditions and Somali engagements (1890-1896)

+On April 24, 1890, the Italian frigate Volta visited Warsheikh.
+Sub-lieutenant Carlo Zavagli went onshore, intending to invite the local leaders to collect some gifts aboard.
+He was attacked, wounded, and died on the boat, which was hastily trying to get out to sea while the rest of the crew fired wildly to cover their escape.
+A sailor named Bertorello was hit by the Somalis while working on the anchor, suffering mortal wounds.

+Sheekh Ahmed Gabyow, also known as Sheekh Gabyow, recited this poem at the end of June 1891 after the battles of Cadale and Warsheikh.
+The killing of Zavagli along with 60 Italian colonial troops was said to have been the first call for Somali nationalism.